 Pursuant to our license agreement with Regenerative Sciences, LLC, we must complete our Phase 2 clinical trial by a certain date (which we believe to be February 2022) in order to maintain our exclusive rights with regard to the disc/spine technology.
-It is not anticipated that we will achieve such milestone.
+We will not be able to achieve such milestone.
 Any loss of such exclusive rights would have a material adverse effect upon our business, results of operations and financial condition.
 See "Business-Disc/Spine Program - License."